ilastik/ilastik.github.io/documentation/startup/02_navigation.md

 (given by the slicing position of the three planes).
 These lines can be hidden with the _Position_ checkbox in the lower right.

+In the lower left, the current coordinate _under the mouse_ are shown.

 ##Navigation Overlay
 In each of the three slice views, there is an overlay dedicated to navigation at the top.
 The